AndyChwalik/andy-chwalik-portfolio/docs/Labs/L02/index.md

 For this project, I worked in a group of 3.
 My 2 teammates were Andrew Yang and Ethan King.
 We all did separate models, but they are all on one G-code file.

 For my 3D model, download batWhistleTCF.stl from [https://www.printables.com/model/1451165-halloween-bat-whistle-and-key-chain/files](https://www.printables.com/model/1451165-halloween-bat-whistle-and-key-chain/files).
-I was struggling to find something that didn't have holes or overhangs in it, and this bat whistle was the first 3D printable object that I liked and satisfied the requirements.
+I originally wanted to 3D print a desk clip, but it had overhands and holes in it that couldn't be 3D printed without supports.
+Ethan suggested doing the bat whistle, and I have nothing against bats, so I chose it.
 I also thought it would be a cool item to show off as my first 3D print.  <br>

 <div align="center">
   <img src="batwhistleTCF.png" width="400">